ProKaiiddo/kaiiddo-dld/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you encounter any issues or bugs, please open an issue at [https://github.com/ProKaiiddo/kaiiddo-dld/issues](https://github.com/ProKaiiddo/kaiiddo-dld/issues).

 For major changes, please open an issue first to discuss what you would like to change.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+**Feature Requests:** Tell us your favorite social media platforms, and we'll consider adding them in future versions!

 ## License